JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 ## Any Question Any Time area

-* For students with other questions, or who are at an **advanced level**
-  * Drop by the **Any Question Any Time** area to ask questions related to your own projects or ask how you can get started on something that interests you, but is different from the other workshops.

-**Note:** *we'll likely offer these same or similar sessions on an ongoing basis at future events so don't feel like you're missing out on anything.
-You can always try the others later or even do the materials on your own or with friends!*

-**Keep reading for all details.**

-# Full details
+* If you have other questions or goals that don't fit into any of the workshops, or who are at an **advanced level** , come over to the **Any Question Any Time**.
+You can ask any question you want to mentors or other students, and you can even bring your laptop and just hang out and work on your own projects.
+It's up to you.

+**Note:** *We'll continue to offer the same sessions for a while, and you can always drop in and out of a session any time you like.*

+# Workshop Sessions Details

 **Note:** The beginner's `Python Game` session requires special software to download ahead of time.
 And, if you want to start creating a web page on your laptop that you can save for later, we recommend you download